bezokurepo/bezokurepo/README.md

 - 👋 Hi, I’m @bezokurepo
 - 👀 We design and build language technology for low resource and indigenous languages
-- 🌱 Our MVP includes data pipelines using UDPipe2 and conllu editor.
-We tokenize & annotate corpus, build bi-LSTM models and deploy using openVINO
+- 🌱 Our platform builds / extends annotated data pipelines using UDPipe2 and conllu editor.
+We parse connlu annotated corpus into bi-LSTM models (built with PyTorch) that run on Gaudi2 GPU.
+We train local language models for sentiment analysis, NER, question and answer, search and many other use cases.
+We deploy seamlessly to Cloud/Desktop/Mobile/USB using Intel openVINO.
 - 💞️ We joined the Intel Liftoff program in early 2024 and joined Denvr Ai Ascend in August 2025
-- 📫 Email for more information => ian.gilmour@bezoku.ai
+- 📫 You can easily search @bezokurepo for models and data and email ian.gilmour@bezoku.ai to learn more

 <!---